LJP725/certnet-control-sim-main/README.md

 The manuscript is currently under review.
 This repository is provided to support reproducibility of the reported experiments.

+## What This Release Demonstrates

+CertNet targets the deployment trade-off among **hard feasibility**, **performance recovery**, and **online latency**:

+- **Hard feasibility by construction:** the deployed policy is restricted to a certified feasible family, so hard constraints are protected by geometry rather than by online correction.
+- **Performance recovery by learning:** the neural proposer learns coefficient selection inside the certified family, instead of directly outputting an unconstrained action.
+- **Low-latency deployment:** online CertNet execution avoids iterative optimization and online projection; it uses candidate query, score/simplex mapping, and algebraic reconstruction.
+- **Improved deployment trade-off:** PureNN is fast but can violate hard constraints; NN+Proj restores feasibility but introduces projection overhead and tail latency; online optimization is reliable but slower.
+CertNet is designed to preserve feasibility while retaining low and predictable runtime.

-The repository focuses on reproducing the reported evaluation results from released artifacts.
-It contains pre-synthesized certified libraries, trained controllers, baseline artifacts, compiled MEX evaluators, MATLAB live scripts, and PDF/PNG figures associated with the reported experiments.
+This repository contains the released experiment artifacts used for evaluation: certified executor objects, trained controllers, baseline artifacts, compiled MEX evaluators, MATLAB live scripts, and PDF/PNG figures associated with the reported experiments.

-The key idea of CertNet is to decouple hard feasibility from performance learning.
-Hard feasibility is enforced by a certified geometric executor, while learning is used only to select coefficients within the certified feasible family.
-Online execution avoids iterative optimization and projection inside CertNet; it reduces to candidate query, learned coefficient generation, and algebraic reconstruction.

 ---